Meta Flow Maps enable scalable reward alignment: MFMs for Reward Alignment

 As established in Section~\ref{section:inference_time_steering}, the optimally steered processes~\eqref{eq:sde_steering} and~\eqref{eq:doob_ode} targeting $p_{\text{reward}}$ are governed by drifts that combine the marginal drift $b_t$, the score $\nabla \log p_t$, and the gradient of the value function $\nabla V_t$.
 We can extract $b_t$ and $\nabla \log p_t$ directly from a trained MFM, but we must estimate the value function's gradient. \paragraph{Extracting the unconditional drift and score.} The first component, the marginal drift $b_t$, corresponds to the unconditional flow from $p_0$ to $p_1$.
 Recall that for any $x_0 \in \mathbb R^d$, the conditional distribution $p_{1|0}(\cdot | x_0)$ is simply the marginal data distribution $p_1$.
 Consequently, the flow map $X_{s,u}(\cdot\,;0,x_0)$ recovers the unconditional flow governed by $b_t$.
 By the tangent condition~\eqref{eq:tangent}, we can extract the instantaneous drift for any state $x \in \mathbb R^d$ using any conditioning point $x_0$:

-If the base distribution $p_0$ is Gaussian, then the score function $\nabla \log p_t(x)$ required for SDE simulation is also available via a linear reparameterization of this drift $b_t$~\citep{albergo2023stochastic}.
+If the base distribution $p_0$ is Gaussian, then the score function $\nabla \log p_t(x)$ required for SDE simulation is also available via a linear reparametrisation of this drift $b_t$~\citep{albergo2023stochastic}.
 Rather than explicitly forming $b_t$, one can also perform Euler-style updates using short flow segments (see Appendix~\ref{app:short_flow}).

-\paragraph{Estimating $\nabla V_t$.} We return to the core motivation in the construction of MFMs, estimation of the gradient of the value function.
-We leverage the estimators, $\widehat {\nabla V_t(x)}$ from Section~\ref{sec:estimators}, which require computing expectations over the conditional posterior $p_{1|t}(\cdot | x)$.
+\paragraph{Estimating $\nabla V_t$.} We return to the core motivation behind MFMs: the estimation of the gradient of the value function.
+We leverage the estimators $\widehat {\nabla V_t(x)}$ from Section~\ref{sec:estimators}, which require computing expectations over the conditional posterior $p_{1|t}(\cdot | x)$.
 Recalling the specific diffusion schedule $\sigma_t$ assumed earlier, the MFM generates direct samples from the posterior of the SDE~\eqref{eq:sde} via $X_{0,1}(\epsilon; t,x)$ for $\epsilon \sim p_0$.
-More general SDEs can be handled via reparametrization (see Appendix~\ref{app:mfm_reparam}).
+More general SDEs can be handled via reparametrisation (see Appendix~\ref{app:mfm_reparam}).

 Given access to these posterior samples, we can directly implement MFM-GF~\eqref{eq:self_norm_estimator}.
 To implement MFM-G~\eqref{eq:gradient_estimator}, we set $q = p_0$ and $\Phi = X_{0,1}$, giving the estimator: